Stuart Myall

-Stuart Thomas Myall (born 12 November 1974) is an English former professional footballer who played as a defender.
-He began his career in the Football League at Brighton & Hove Albion and after an unsuccessful spell at Brentford, he dropped into non-League football.
+Stuart Thomas Myall (born 12 November 1974) is an English former professional footballer who played as a defender and midfielder.
+He began his career in the Football League with Brighton & Hove Albion and later had a brief spell at Brentford, before dropping into non-League football.
+After retiring from professional football, Myall transitioned into teaching and coaching, and as of 2022, he was managing Eastbourne Town Veterans, leading them to multiple Sussex Veterans Challenge Cup victories.

+Early life

+Myall was born and grew up in Eastbourne, East Sussex.
+He served as head boy at Cavendish School in the town.

 Playing career

-Early life

-Myall grew up in Eastbourne, East Sussex and was head boy at Cavendish School in the town.

 Brighton & Hove Albion

-Born in Eastbourne, Myall joined the Brighton & Hove Albion's Centre Of Excellence at age 11.
-He progressed into the first team squad as a full back, but injury and weight problems led to him being transfer-listed by manager Liam Brady in September 1994.
-Myall worked to improve his fitness and under manager Jimmy Case, he proved to be "a revelation in a midfield anchor role" during the 1995–96 season and earned "a reputation for being a neat passer".
-He made 93 appearances, scoring four goals, prior to his release at the end of the 1995–96 season.
-In 2002, Myall recalled that he "had a great time at Brighton.
-It was what I always wanted to do and I was at the Albion from a very young age.
-I had a really fantastic time and I was disappointed when I was released in 1996 because I had played quite a few games for the club.
-But we got relegated and Jimmy Case wanted to bring in his own players".
+Myall joined Brighton & Hove Albion's Centre of Excellence at the age of 11.
+He progressed to the first team as a full back, but faced challenges with injury and weight issues, leading to him being transfer-listed by manager Liam Brady in September 1994.
+Under manager Jimmy Case, Myall improved his fitness and excelled in a midfield anchor role during the 1995–96 season, earning a reputation as a neat passer.
+He made 93 appearances and scored four goals before his release at the end of the 1995–96 season, following the club's relegation.
+Reflecting in 2002, Myall stated he had a "great time at Brighton" but was disappointed with his release.

 Brentford

-Myall signed a two-year contract with Second Division club Brentford on a free transfer during the 1996 off-season.
-He failed to win a call into the first team squad during the 1996–97 season under manager David Webb and instead played for the club's reserve team, scoring six goals in 20 appearances.
-Under new manager Eddie May for the 1997–98 season, Myall had to wait until 1 November 1997 to make his debut, with a starting appearance in a 0–0 draw at AFC Bournemouth.
-Following May's sacking and the appointment of Micky Adams, Myall failed to make any further appearances and he departed the club in January 1998, having negotiated a settlement on his contract.
+Myall signed a two-year contract with Second Division side Brentford on a free transfer in the 1996 off-season.
+He did not feature in the first team during the 1996–97 season under manager David Webb, instead playing for the reserves where he scored six goals in 20 appearances.
+Under new manager Eddie May, Myall made his debut on 1 November 1997 in a 0–0 draw against AFC Bournemouth.
+After May's departure and the appointment of Micky Adams, Myall did not play further and left in January 1998 after settling his contract.